syrkis/parabellum/README.md

 # parabellum

-Parabellum is an ultra-scalable, high-performance warfare simulation engine.
+Parabellum is an ultra-scalable, high-performance warfare simulation engine, developped with funding from Armasuisse.
-It is based on JaxMARL's SMAX environment, but has been heavily modified to support a wide range of new features and improvements.
+It is based on JaxMARL's SMAX environment, but has been heavily modified to support a range of new features, including:
+- Obstacles
+- Rasterized maps
+- Blast radii
+- Friendly fire
+- Pygame visualization
+- Pygame interactive

 ## Installation